includeJS/includeJS/src/notes/browser-keyboard-shortcuts.md

 To focus next/previous panel in the dev tools.

 ## Have you ever wondered how to access `console.log` values?
-Wonder no more!
+Wonder no more

 Go to the console, right-click on the logged value and click **Store as Global Variable**.